-Option grants with exercise prices equal to the fair market value of the option shares on the grant date will not result in any direct charge to our reported earnings.
+Because all option grants under the option plan have exercise prices equal to the fair market value of the option shares on the grant date, those grants do not result in any direct charge to our reported earnings.
 However, the fair value of those options is required to be disclosed in the notes to our financial statements, and we must also disclose, in footnotes to our financial statements, the pro-forma impact those options would have upon our reported earnings were the fair value of those options at the time of grant treated as a compensation expense.
 In addition, the number of outstanding options may be a factor in determining our earnings per share on a fully-diluted basis.

 Should one or more optionees be granted tandem stock appreciation rights under the option plan, then such rights would result in a compensation expense to be charged against our reported earnings.
-Accordingly, at the end of each fiscal quarter, the amount (if any) by which the fair market value of the shares of common stock subject to such outstanding stock appreciation rights has increased from prior quarter-end will be accrued as compensation expense, to the extent such fair market value is in excess of the aggregate exercise price in effect for such rights.
+Accordingly, at the end of each fiscal quarter, the amount (if any) by which the fair market value of the shares of prior quarter-end will be accrued as compensation expense, to the extent such fair market value is in excess of the aggregate exercise price in effect for such rights.